gdglondon/AndroidThingsWorkshop/task_three_firebase.md

 To make the lesson easier, the base code for it is already done (based on the previous tasks) So clone this repository and open the `worshopapps` folder.

+If you have any issues, you can checkout the `firebase-setup` branch and look at the implemented code.

 This project contains 3 modules:
 - common: where the common code between the modules is stored
 - things: this is our Android Things application